- [title] Jingo

 - [p.
 55] "The Convivium was Unseen University's Big Day."

 Oxford University has a ceremony called the Encaenia, which also involves lots of old men in silly costumes and a procession ending in the Sheldonian Theatre.

-The Pavlovian experiment in our world involved ringing a bell before and during the feeding of a group of dogs.
-After a while the dogs learned to associate the ringing of the bell with food.
-A part of them was essentially programmed to think that the bell was the same thing as food.
+The classic Pavlovian conditioning experiment in our world involved ringing a bell (or applying other neutral stimuli) before and during the feeding of a group of dogs.
+After a while the dogs began to associate the ringing of the bell with food (as indicated by their starting to salivate upon hearing the bell, even without food being forthcoming).
+A part of them had essentially been programmed to think that the bell was the same thing as food.

 Refers to the fact that, for many years, surgeons used to double as barbers, or vice versa.

 - [p.
 61] "'The keystones of the Watch.'"